Home2025-02-14T08:08:15+01:00

 My background

 As the first and only Norwegian, he is a member of the worldwide organization Entente Internationale des Luthiers et Archetiers.
-In recent years, Jacob has extracted the essence of all his experience and developed his own personal model for violin, viola and cello.
+Over the past thirteen years, Jacob has taken the essence of all his experience and developed his own personal model for violin, viola and cello.

 Jacob offer instrument cases from BAM France in the Nordic countries, and carries a large stock in the workshop in Oslo.
 Feel free to stop by to see the different models.
-The cases can also be purchased directly from his online store bamnorden.no
+The boxes can also be purchased directly from the online store bamnorden.no

 Why choose a von der Lippe instrument?